Patel Chowk metro station

 The Patel Chowk metro station is located on the Yellow Line of the Delhi Metro.

 It is the southernmost station on the Yellow Line in Delhi to have parking facilities.
 Cycles are also available for rent.
-It houses the Metro Museum, which opened in 2010.
-The "Delhi Metro Rail Museum" is located at the concourse area of this station.
+The "Delhi Metro Rail Museum", which opened in 2010 was located at the concourse area of this station before moving to Supreme Court.
 This station is used for accessing places like Gurdwara Bangla Sahib, Kerala Bhawan, RML Hospital, Jantar Mantar, YMCA, YWCA and several major Govt offices like Dak Bhawan, Sanchar Bhawan, RBI Delhi, PTI, Yojana Bhawan, Akashvani Delhi, Election Commission of India etc.